 Use the Tool Manger to run, add, edit, or remove tools from the currently registered list of tools in the Tools menu.
 You can also configure a tool to run automatically upon startup.
 If you performed a Custom installation, you may have elected to not install the tools.
 In this case when you open the Tool Manager dialog box, the list box will be empty (on the Tools menu, click Tool Manager).

-For information about using the tools in MapInfo Professional, see the MapInfo Professional Help System.
+For a list of available tools and for information about using the tools in MapInfo Professional, see the MapInfo Professional Help System.